masakitakeuchi-uosaka/masakitakeuchi-uosaka.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Masaki Takeuchi is an Ph.D.
+Student with the Graduate School of Engineering Science at the University of Osaka, running Pattern Measurement Group (PI: Prof. Daisuke Iwai).
+His research interests include augmented reality, projection mapping, projector-camera systems, human-computer interaction, and Shitsukan science.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.